thatRailsGuy/challenge_me/README.md

 (Question is a little strange since the user isn't actually logged in, I interpreted it as when viewing user#show it should be in the user's timezone.)

+I spent more time than expected trying to figure out why some of my test data's dates were off by an hour, only to realize after a while I was looking at dates before the time change and the code was correct.

-Changes can be seen in user#show view
+Changes can be seen in user#show and user#today views

 # README